Stone Center Counseling Services

 In the first appointment, we will meet to determine a plan with you about how to best address your needs and goals.
 We offer assistance for students who need help sorting out what is getting in the way of feeling and being their best, whether that is due to anxiety, depression, relationship issues, trauma, an eating disorder or substance misuse problem, or other challenges they may be facing.

 We work with students who are ready to understand themselves in a new way, develop personal insight, and make active changes in their lives in order to feel better.
 Sometimes this can happen quickly and sometimes longer-term help is needed.
 Students will fill out intake paperwork prior to their first telehealth appointment and then update it each academic year of receiving services.

 Whatever your needs, feel free to talk with one of us.
 We recommend you read our staff bios to see if anyone might seem like a good fit for you but know that we all have the expertise of listening to many student’s experiences over the years and have a wealth of knowledge to use in helping you.

 For students who have been taking or need to consider taking prescription medication, we can work collaboratively with a prescriber, either on or off campus.
 When there is a wait to see a prescriber, please reach back to your home prescriber if you have one, for additional refills.
-Students need to meet first with a counselor before scheduling with a Stone Center prescriber.
+New and returning students need to meet first with a counselor before scheduling with a Stone Center prescriber.
 If you have an off-campus therapist, a Psychiatry/Medication Referral Form and Consent Form will need to be completed and reviewed by our Psychiatrist prior to your appointment.
 Most students are in ongoing, regular therapy while taking a medication, either on or off campus.
 Medication management is coordinated with home and off-campus prescribers, to allow for treatment during breaks, over summer, and to make plans for study abroad.
 See our Information Sheet Regarding ADHD and for extensive details, see our Psychiatry/Medication Information sheet.